tinygg/personal_service/readme.md

 cd ~/
 sudo chown ubuntu:ubuntu google.protobuf.tar.gz
 ```
-download to windows, unzip and copy to including directory.
+download to Windows, unzip and copy to `including directory`.

 ...
-same way to pack /usr/lib/gflags/* as gflags.include.tar.gz, copy to windows including directory.
+same way to pack `/usr/lib/gflags/*` as `gflags.include.tar.gz` and copy to Windows `including directory`.

 #### Implement of service
 include the generated file `echo.pb.h` and `**echo.pb.cc**`.